sodapopcan/vim-twiggy/README.md

 With your cursor on a branch, `m` merges it into the current branch.
 With your cursor on a local branch, `M` will merge its tracking branch into the current branch.
-Use `r` and `R` for rebasing.  `f` fetches the branch under the cursor.
+Use `r` and `R` for rebasing.  `F` fetches the branch under the cursor.

-Hint: to pull on the current branch, move your cursor to it and press `f` then press `M`.
+Hint: to pull on the current branch, move your cursor to it and press `F` then press `M`.

 `^` to push.